 Speaking of condiments, I have a lot to say about buying name-brand sesame oil and soy sauce, just have a peek at my Salmon recipe soy sauce rant post!
 The name brand is definitely more flavorful in my opinion!Jump to Recipe

 I must confess.
 Sometimes (almost always) I use packaged pre-cooked rice.
 But I forgive myself because pre-cooked or leftover rice is perfect for this Easy Fried Rice recipe!
 I don’t buy just any rice, I buy VeeTee!
 I’ve tried the stuff in the packets, but these little trays of VeeTee rice have the best flavor, in my opinion.
 If you happen to have some leftover rice at home, just use that.
-The point is, cold, hard rice works best!
+The point is, that cold, hard rice works best!
 Soft fresh rice will get mushy.
 I also chose VeeTee because it has no artificial colors, flavors, or preservatives.

 You can use up a lot of odds and ends, like onion halves, carrots, cabbage, bell peppers… just get creative!
 I’ve used frozen edamame and broccoli too.
 Purple cabbage and red onion are eye-catching and delicious in this recipe!
-I recommend you buy a decent-size knob of ginger and store it in the freezer.
+I recommend you buy a decent-sized knob of ginger and store it in the freezer.
 It grates up really easily from frozen and you can just scrape the peel off with a knife!